brodsa/findMEreadME/README.md

 2. On the right side, click on 'Code' button.
 3. Copy the provided URL.
 4. Within the open terminal write, change the directory where to clone the repository and type `git clone <repository.url>`.
+5. Install all dependencies via `pip install -r requirements.tx` in the terminal.
+6. Set up environmental variables in newly `env.py`, see Section (#local-environment).
+7. Set up and start django app.

 # References